harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 It has a half-life (i.e. degradation rate) of a week and a linear continual clearance rate so MCT oil will not stay around for a long period of time.
 Only about 1% remains after 6 weeks.

-What determines absorption of administered oil &amp; how is it absorbed?
+What determines absorption of administered oil & how is it absorbed?

 Lymphatic (minor role)